-The museum has nearly 10,000 pieces of art on display, of which the following three are the most cherished:
+The museum has thousands of works of art on display.
+For us, the following three stand out the most:

 - The Night Watch: Considered Rembrandt’s best painting, it is also thought that the artist lost a lot of popularity after completing it, although this has never been proven.
 This extremely large canvas, painted between 1640 and 1642, offers a unique vision of the Militia Company.

 - The Milkmaid: Johannes Vermeer’s painting of a servant pouring milk into a bowl is extremely realist.

 - The Merry Drinker: This painting by Frans Hals transmits optimism and was created between 1627 and 1628.